FAQ – Frequently Asked Questions about the April 3rd Tax Levy

 The Ferguson Library is not part of the St. Louis County Library (SLCL) system.
 Established as a municipal library in 1930, Ferguson residents voted in 1965 during SLCL’s formation to keep their hometown public library as an independent community library, responsive to their needs.
-Residents enjoyed the library’s excellent level of personalized service and wanted to maintain local control of the library. (consortia – money library can’t afford – we are not currently paying a tax for the county library)
+Residents enjoyed the library’s excellent level of personalized service and wanted to maintain local control of the library.

 Is the Ferguson Library part of the City of Ferguson?

 No, the Ferguson Library is not a department of the City of Ferguson.
 In 1965 the Ferguson City Council ruled that the library, as a special district, was not a department of the City of Ferguson.
 In April 1966, the people of Ferguson voted to abolish provisions in the city charter that referred to the Ferguson Library.
 The library has been an independent community organization and independently funded since this vote.
 As an independent taxing district serving the citizens of Ferguson, the library’s only connection with the City of Ferguson is that the Mayor appoints new members to the library’s Board of Trustees.The library does, however, enjoy a cooperative relationship with the City of Ferguson, including contracting for things like maintenance work and snow removal.

 Who makes sure the library is serving the people of Ferguson?

 Our 9-member Board of Trustees is an all-volunteer, governing Board, and is responsible for the financial health and direction of the library.
 They control the budget, hire the Director, make sure the Library is headed in the right direction, and always put the needs of our patrons and community first.